-Here are some general guidelines that should help you determine how the back wedge should be positioned for your particular product (for illustration purposes, the optional Articulating Roller Wedge is shown):
+Here are some general guidelines that should help you determine how the back wedge should be positioned for your particular product:

-- Moving the individual rollers to the outside of the back wedge shaft (Fig. A) will create a bow in the center.
-The bow will stiffen the product to promote better singulation of thinner product. - Pivoting the back wedge from its perpendicular to the gate assembly (Fig. B) will increase or decrease the amount of drag of contact (or traction) on the feed belts for a given side.
-This can also be used to control twisting or skewing of product as it leaves the gate assembly area. - If the back wedge is positioned too far backward from the gate assembly (Fig. C), then the belts are driving the product before the bottom sheet has separated and left the gate assembly area.
+• If the back wedge is positioned too far backward from the gate assembly, the belts are driving the product before the bottom sheet has separated and left the gate assembly area.
 This pushes the gate assembly up, creating more pressure on the product, O-rings, and feed belts.
 The result can be premature buildup of ink or varnish on the belt surfaces.
 It can also cause more than one product at a time to be forced under the gate assembly, creating a double feed.

-By moving the back wedge forward, only the bottom product can make contact with the belt surface.
+By moving the back wedge forward (Figure 2-8A), only the bottom product can make contact with the belt surface.
 Slippage is reduced, minimizing buildup on the belt surface.
 Double feeding is also reduced.

-• If the back wedge is positioned too far forward to the gate assembly (Fig. D), then a pinch point can be created between the top surfaces of the individual rollers and the product.
-Moving the back wedge even closer toward the gate assembly can allow product to overhang the wedge, creating too much lift of the product off the feed belts.
+• If the back wedge is positioned too far forward to the gate assembly (Figure 2-8B), a pinch point can be created between the top surfaces of the individual rollers and the product.
+Moving the back wedge closer toward the gate assembly allows product to hang over the wedge, creating too much lift of the product off the feed belts.